Closing Costs When Selling A Home In Nashville

 Buyer Costs and Pre-Paids

-The buyer has an entire set of additional fees that are covered in a separate blog post.
+The buyer has an entire set of additional fees (see our Buyer Closing Costs post).
 The buyer is generally responsible for the cost associated with their loan (appraisal, tax service fee, flood certification, underwriting fees, application fees, credit check, etc.)

 In addition, they will cover the cost of inspections during their due diligence period.